jnozzi/cocoadev.com/SiteContent/General/EOModeler.markdown

-Tool for building models used by the [[EnterpriseObjectsFramework]].
-Part of [[WebObjects]] these days.
+Tool for building models used by the General/EnterpriseObjectsFramework.
+Part of General/WebObjects these days.

-A completely rubbish replacement can be found at http://www.tufty.co.uk/Software/[[EOPage]].html.
+A completely rubbish replacement can be found at http://www.tufty.co.uk/Software/General/EOPage.html.